The open-source sunbather code: modeling escaping planetary atmospheres and their transit spectra: The sunbather code

 Our complete method to calculate the nonisothermal temperature profile consists of iteratively running the temperature profile through \texttt{Cloudy}, updating the temperature profile using the described algorithms, and radially smoothing the temperature profile over small scales.
 We smooth the temperature profile mainly because the advection rate shows small discrete jumps that propagate to jumps in the newly guessed temperature profile.
 These jumps arise from the dependence of the advection rate on the temperature gradient and \texttt{Cloudy}'s limited precision in reporting the temperature.
 Without smoothing, small discrete jumps in the temperature profile would lead to much larger changes in the advection rate in the next iteration, quickly destabilizing the algorithm.
 We consider the temperature profile converged when $1/f_c < \mathcal{H}(r)/\mathcal{C}(r)<f_c$ at all radii.
 The default value of the convergence threshold $f_c$ is 1.1 and can be changed by the user of the code.
 In some cases, the smoothing of the temperature profile prevents it from reaching a convergence factor of $f_c$, even though the profile does not change substantially anymore between iterations.
 These solutions are thus correct up to the level of the smoothing (typically $\lesssim 50$~K), and we consider them valid as well.
 The runtime of this module is on the order of ten minutes.

-We finally clarify that the advection term of Eq. \ref{eq:energy_cons} only accounts for the advective \emph{heat flow}.
-In principle, the advective \emph{particle flow} should also lead to the transport of atoms from the deeper layers of the atmosphere to the ionic upper layers of the atmosphere, thereby influencing the degree of ionization.
+We finally clarify that the advection term of Eq. \ref{eq:energy_cons} only accounts for the advective heat flow.
+In principle, the advective particle flow should also lead to the transport of atoms from the deeper layers of the atmosphere to the ionic upper layers of the atmosphere, thereby influencing the degree of ionization.
 This would in turn affect the mean particle mass that we calculate in Eq. \ref{eq:mu}, as well as the radiative heating and cooling rates through different ionization and recombination rates.
-Since \texttt{Cloudy} is a hydrostatic code, it is not aware of the velocity component, and these second-order effects on $\mu$, $\Gamma$, and $\Lambda$ are ignored.
+Properly including the advective velocity component in \texttt{Cloudy} would require editing the source code \citep{salz_TPCI_2015} and drastically increase its computation time, and so we ignore these second-order effects on $\mu$, $\Gamma$, and $\Lambda$.

-\subsection{Calculating the transmission spectrum: the \texttt{RT} module}
+\subsection{Calculating the transmission spectrum: The \texttt{RT} module}

 In this module, we use the \texttt{Cloudy} output to calculate the transmission spectrum.
 We do not use the spectrum predicted by \texttt{Cloudy}. \texttt{Cloudy} is a hydrostatic code and thus does not include spectral line broadening due to the outflow velocity.
 Furthermore, instead of one simulation along the substellar direction, multiple simulations at different impact parameters from the planet would be needed to produce the correct transit geometry \citep[see e.g.,][]{young_non-local_2020}.
 Therefore, we instead postprocess the chemical state of the atmosphere that \texttt{Cloudy} calculates with a ray-tracing calculation as follows.